worldofgeese/gooseandquill.blog/README.md

 ## Tinkering

 Blog posts should be named `your-post-name.poly.pm` and placed  in the `posts/` subfolder.
-Make sure the first line is `#lang pollen` and use `◊define-meta` to specify the title, publish date, and, optionally, “topics” (basically tags).
+Make sure the first line is `#lang pollen` and use `◊define-meta` to specify the title and publish date.
 Check out the existing `.poly.pm` files in that folder for more examples of how things are done.

 If you really want to customize anything, you will need to [learn all about Pollen](https://docs.racket-lang.org/pollen/index.html)!

 As in any Pollen project, you can test-run the site locally by running `raco pollen start` from the project folder.
 Then browse to `http://localhost:8080` in your browser.

 From the project folder, run `make all` to generate all the static HTML files for the site.
-This is an incremental rebuild: if you’ve built the site once and since done nothing but add a new post, `make all` will build the HTML files for that post, rebuild the Index and Topics HTML pages, and rebuild the RSS feed.
+This is an incremental rebuild: if you’ve built the site once and since done nothing but add a new post, `make all` will build the HTML files for that post, rebuild the Index and rebuild the RSS feed.
 If you change any of the Racket code (`.rkt` files) or any of the template files, it will rebuild the HTML files for every single post, depending on what you changed.

 Use `make zap` to clean out all the generated pages, which will force a complete rebuild next time you do `make all`.